dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

 4. The last thing we need to do on the AzureAD portal is to grant the Client app the 2 roles we created in the previous step.
     - Open up the `DemoClientApp` pane and click `Settings` to open the settings pane.
     - Click `Required Permissions` and then the `+ Add` button.
-    - Select the `DemoResourceApp` API then select both the permissions from the list.
+    - Select the `DemoResourceApp` API and then select both the permissions from the list.
-    - Once the roles are selected and saved hit the `Grant Permissions` button to do exactly that.
+    - Once the roles are selected and saved, hit the `Grant Permissions` button to do exactly that.

         ![Permissions](/assets/images/azure-ad-client-credentials-permissions.png)